The articles below describe various information on technology security. Browse below to become better informed about IT security.

 This October is Cybersecurity Month!
 Some businesses think that they’re immune to hacking attacks because they’re “low profile” compared to huge corporations.
 However, the truth of the matter is that your organization is just as much at risk as they are.
 This month, take measures to keep your organization’s data safe, or risk losing everything […]

 With the Internet of Things continuing to gain popularity, we’re seeing more devices that connect to the Internet than ever before.
 However, what the users of these devices might be failing to take into consideration is the fact that the Internet is a dangerous place full of threats and other miscreants.
 What happens if these […]

-Malware that targets ATMs isn’t a new concept.
-After all, ATMs use internal computers that can be hacked just the same as any old workstation.
-The prime difference is that hacking into an ATM allows for a direct dispensing of cash, rather than some crafty behind-the-scenes action.
-A new type of ATM malware, titled GreenDispenser, […]
+New Developments in ATM Hacks Malware that targets ATMs isn’t a new concept.
+After all, ATMs use internal computers that can be hacked like any workstation.
+The prime difference is that ATMs dispense cash, which has to be picked up in person but is then untraceable.
+A new type of ATM malware, GreenDispenser, is active […]

 Have you ever wondered what hackers do with all of the data they steal on a regular basis?
 Sure, they could go public with it like they did with the Ashley Madison and Sony hacks, or they could sell it and make some quick cash.
 Credentials like passwords, usernames, Social Security numbers, and more, can […]

 Ransomware is one of the most devastating computer viruses in today’s computing landscape.
 You may have heard of one of its most famous variations, Cryptolocker.
 It received a lot of attention when it dramatically hit the scene two short years ago.
 Thankfully, the threat from CryptoLocker has decreased after the GameOver Zeus botnet was taken […]